alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **10\. \[Springer.PPAM’99\]** Igor Ikodinovic, Aleksandar Milenkovic, Veljko M. Milutinovic, and Davor Magdic, "Limes: A Multiprocessor Simulation Environment for PC Platforms," in the _Proceedings of the 3rd International Conference on Parallel Processing and Applied Mathematics (PPAM’99)_, Kazimierz Dolny, Poland, September 14-17, 1999, pp. 398-412.
 \[[pdf](files/ppam99.pdf)\]

-**9\. \[WCAE’99\]** Jovan Djordjevic, Aleksandar Milenkovic, Ivan Todorovic, and Darko Marinov, "CALKAS: A Computer Architecture Learning and Knowledge Assessment System," in the _Proceedings of the 4th Annual Workshop on Computer Architecture Education_, (held in conjunction with 5th HPCA), Orlando, Florida, USA, January 1999.
+**9\. \[WCAE’99\]** Jovan Djordjevic, Aleksandar Milenkovic, Ivan Todorovic, and Darko Marinov, "CALKAS: A Computer Architecture Learning and Knowledge Assessment System," in the _Proceedings of the 4th Annual Workshop on Computer Architecture Education_, (held in conjunction with 5th HPCA), Orlando, Florida, USA, January 1999. pp. 1-6. doi: [10.1145/1275215.1275219](https://doi.org/10.1145/1275215.1275219).
 \[[pdf](files/wcaehpca99.pdf)\]

 **8\. \[IEEE.APADS’98\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Cache Injection on Bus-based Multiprocessors," in the _Proceedings of the Workshop on Advances in Parallel and Distributed Systems_, (held in conjunction with 17-th IEEE Symposium on Reliable Distributed Systems), West Lafayette, Indiana, October 1998. doi: [10.1109/RELDIS.1998.740520](https://doi.org/10.1109/RELDIS.1998.740520).